Personality Disorders

 Finding Addiction and Schizophrenia Treatment

-Many people will begin a dual diagnosis treatment program with medical detox.
+A dual-diagnosis treatment program will treat schizophrenia and addiction simultaneously rather than as two entirely separate conditions.
+Many people will begin a dual diagnosis treatment program with medical treatment.
 This is when substances leave a person’s body, and then once that happens, their treatment team can better assess their symptoms and determine the next steps of their personalized plan.

+Schizophrenia can be treated with certain medications, including antipsychotics.
+Antipsychotic medications can keep symptoms under control when caused by brain chemical imbalances.
 Along with medication, different types of therapy are also part of a dual-diagnosis treatment program.
 Family therapy may be part of a treatment plan, and cognitive behavioral therapy (CBT) often is too.
 During CBT, you learn how to identify your thought or behavioral patterns and how they contribute to addiction and schizophrenia.

 You can learn coping mechanisms and strategies that will allow you to build and follow healthy habits after you leave the treatment center.
+Our schizophrenia treatment is entirely built around the individual because each person will have unique needs.

+Regardless of the specifics of a treatment plan, our goal is recovery.
+That means recovery from schizophrenia and addiction, so clients can live self-directed lives.
 Whether you’re looking for addiction and schizophrenia treatment for yourself, or a loved one, we can help.
 Contact Centric Behavioral Health to learn more about our dual diagnosis programs, including inpatient and outpatient rehab.

-Centric Behavioral Health is dedicated to helping others.
-Our mission is to connect those who contact us with our trusted treatment programs around the country.
 Contact us today to learn more about our expert programs and how we can help you find long-term healing today.